The Patriots (TV series)

-The Patriots was an Australian television drama mini-series.
+The Patriots is an Australian television drama mini-series.
 A period-drama, it aired for 10 episodes on ABC in 1962.

 This was among a series of period dramas produced by the broadcaster, being preceded by Stormy Petrel (1960) and The Outcasts (1961), and followed by The Hungry Ones (1963).
 The first two had been written by Rex Rienits but this one was written by Phillip Grenville Mann.

 The cast included James Condon as William Charles Wentworth, who gets into trouble while running a newspaper called The Australian (note: no relation to the current newspaper of the same name).

 Telerecordings (also known as kinescope recordings) of the episodes are held by National Archives of Australia.

 The ABC had broadcast a radio play on this era by Edmund Barclay called Spoiled Darlings.

 Premise

 William Wentworth runs a newspaper which brings him into conflict with Governor Darling.